Geonovum/ogc-api-features-guideline/Examples.md

 For the use of filters, the bbox and items options were already available.

-The OGC API specification for filtering [[PUB-6]] does not yet have the status "approved" and has not yet been considered.
+The OGC API specification for filtering [[PUB-6]] did not not yet have the status "approved" at the time of this service publication and has therefor not been considered.

 ***CRS***